Is there opportunity in this stock market volatility?

-I believe that S&P 500 earnings can grow 8% to 10% in USD terms in 2022, which is still a respectable rate considering the strong rebound in corporate earnings last year.
+I believe that S&P 500 earnings can grow 8% to 10% in 2022, which is still a respectable rate considering the strong rebound in corporate earnings last year.
 In addition, while inflation is certainly a concern for overall economic conditions, it can be beneficial for earnings growth.

 Recent data would seem to indicate that inflation may persist for longer than expected and the Fed could be forced into a more aggressive tightening cycle than previously anticipated.
 While history suggests that tighter monetary policy and higher rates almost always put downward pressure on equity valuations, what this means for market levels depends on earnings growth and how much it can offset a contraction in price-to-earnings (P/E) multiples.